rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

 ### Conclusion

-This collection of adop known issues and solutions can help database administrators when they have these or similar issues with the adop utility.
+This collection of known issues and solutions for the adop utility can help database administrators when they have these or similar issues.